 To browse available gigs in your area, you first need to sign up as a Tasker, complete a background check and pay a one-time, non-refundable $25 registration fee.
 If you’re a social person living in a densely populated neighborhood, TaskRabbit can be a great option.

 The on-demand paid task site lets you keep 100 percent of what you charge + tips.
 Payment is via direct deposit and the minimum cashout threshold is $25, which is not a popular requirement for many.

 - Task Rabbit has an overall rating of 3.7 out of 5 stars on Trustpilot

 2. Amazon’s MTurk

 So many paying gigs are posted here each day.
-While most of the tasks are data-entry related, you can also land
+While most are data-entry tasks, you can also land